 Q: Is there a BART discount for college students?

-A. BART provides discounts for seniors age 65 and older, people with qualified disabled identification, children ages 5 to 12 years of age, and students at participating middle and high schools.
+A. BART provides discounts for seniors age 65 and older, people with qualified disabled identification, children ages 5 to 12 years of age (starting January 1, 2018 the youth discount will be extended to 18 years of age), and students at participating middle and high schools.
 Learn more about these discounts.
 In addition, BART has embarked on a new program, the Higher Education Discount Program (HEDP), to offer discounts to students at colleges and universities.
 San Francisco State University is the first program participant, with the discount scheduled to become available to students in fall semester 2017.
 Students use a school-specific Clipper card to get the BART discount, the cost of which is reimbursed to BART through transit fees paid by the student body or the school.
 Learn more about the HEDP and how your school could participate.

 7. Q: I failed to pay for parking earlier when I left my car in the lot.
 Can I pay online or by phone to avoid a citation?